abruzzi/data-fetching-patterns-in-react/README.md

 };
 ```

-**explain the code a bit**
+This snippet defines a `Friend` component displaying user details within a popover from Next UI, which appears upon interaction.
+It leverages `React.lazy` for code-splitting, loading the `UserDetailCard` component only when needed.
+This lazy-loading, combined with `Suspense`, enhances performance by splitting the bundle and showing a fallback during the load.

-If we visualise the above code, it renders in the following sequence.
+If we visualize the above code, it renders in the following sequence.

 ![Dynamic load component when needed](images/timeline-1-5-dynamic-load.png)